The Ultimate Guide to Ice Skating in and Around Philadelphia

 700 Lawrence Drive, West Chester

 Ice Line in West Chester primarily serves as a rink for hockey clinics and ice skating lessons.
-The rink is home to a pro shop, offering a variety of hockey and skating equipment, as well as The Grille, with food options to feed large groups.
+The rink is home to a pro shop, offering a variety of hockey and skating equipment, as well as Goal Line Pub, with everything from apps to salads to burgers to pizza.
 General public skate admission is $10 with an additional $3 for skates.
 Check their monthly schedule for available skate times.

 Flight on Ice